st0rmw1ndz/Bunny/README.md

-# tBunnyEnabler
+# Bunny

-> Enable the bunny pet in Terraria without the Collector's Edition
+Gives you access to the Bunny pet in Terraria.

 ## Usage

-1. Run the program
+1. Open the executable
-2. If it says `Done!`, it was successful
+2. Done.